EB-Cyber-Repos/Miami2100/Game/Game.md

 - **Security** - Implementing and overcoming security measures like locks, alarms, and traps.
 - **Stealth** - Avoiding detection and shadowing others.
 - **Strength** - Lifting, hurling, shoving, and smashing.

+## Between Sessions
+at the end of every session, you can do any 2 of the below activities:
+- Swap any 2 skills that are within 1 rank of each other
+- Replace a rank 1 skill with a skill you don't have
+- Replace any stunt with a new one
+- Replace any Aspect with a new one
+- Purchase a new stunt by taking -1 Refresh
+- Purchase a new Aspect by taking -1 Refresh
+- Buy any gear you need from the Marketplace

  **[Main Menu](README.md)**